bapaden/gradientDescent/README.md

 # gradientDescent
+Work in progress...

-A versatile implementation of the basic gradient descent algorithm (in progress)
+A handy implementation of the basic gradient descent algorithm